Ahmadullah-github/maktab/docs/ARCHITECTURE_FOUNDATION.md

 **constraints/** - All scheduling rules
 - `registry.py`: A plugin system that manages which constraints are active
-- `hard/`: Rules that cannot be broken (overlaps, consecutive periods)
+- `hard/`: Rules that cannot be broken (overlaps, consecutive periods, class teacher minimum)
 - `soft/`: Preferences that improve schedule quality

 **validation/** - Input checking